-KSI reveals he lost a staggering amount of money in Bitcoin investment
+KSI reveals he lost a staggering amount of money in cryptocurrency investment

 He started his music career in 2015 with the top 30 single “Lamborghini”.

-Alongside vlogging and music, KSI is well known for his boxing career and, at one time, fought against fellow YouTuber Logan Paul.
+Alongside vlogging and music, KSI is well known for his boxing career and, at one time, fought against fellow YouTuber Logan Paul, whom he beat.

 Join our new commenting forum